 All of our diamonds are certified by the worlds leading diamond grading bodies (GIA; HRD; IGI).
 Each ring we sell also has an independent valuation certificate.
 We believe in transparency and honesty at all times.
 We would also advise people against jewellers who ‘self certify’ their own rings as the details may not be accurate.

 We would encourage people to buy from a reputable jeweller and one who offers a complete exchange on goods (like us at Bespoke Diamonds).
 Given our large range and access of diamonds, if you surprise your loved one with a ring which is not to their taste, we can exchange it for you.
 All resizing is done in our Dublin City centre workshop – many ‘appointment only’ jewellers outsource their work to the UK, however we believe in quality service and everything we do is with you in mind,which is why we keep everything local.
 Also any repairs that may be required are done within 24 hours.

 For more information we recommend looking at the GIA website which has a lot of useful information about diamonds and gemstones and also their ‘frequently asked questions’ section of their website which is at http://www.gia.edu/gia-faq

 Yes, if you purchase a ring for your loved one and it is not the perfect ring, we can exchange the ring for you – you can choose any ring from our large range and any diamond from our range of over 250,000.
 Customer satisfaction is our utmost priority and we strive to ensure that you have your perfect diamond ring.

-If you are any additional questions which are not answered above in our ‘Frequently Asked Questions’, please contact us at firstname.lastname@example.org or contact us on 01-6855800.
+If you have any additional questions which are not answered above in our ‘Frequently Asked Questions’, please contact us at firstname.lastname@example.org or contact us on 01-6855800.